-Since childhood, I knew I would be a writer.
-But there was a time, too, when I fancied myself an archaeologist, digging deep for treasures.
-I see a link between those two occupations now more than ever.
-As a fiction writer (Water Wings, The Perpetual Ending, Origin of Haloes, And Me Among Them), I’ve long created things; but as a non-fiction writer (The Occupied Garden, and now The Cowkeeper’s Wish), my aim is to find things.
+As a fiction writer (Water Wings, The Perpetual Ending, Origin of Haloes, And Me Among Them), I’ve long created things; but as a non-fiction writer (The Occupied Garden and The Cowkeeper’s Wish), my aim is to find things.
 To dig them up and dust them off and solve their mysteries.
 Or perhaps, not solve them.
 I’m curious enough to search for answers down every possible avenue, but I love fragments and empty spaces too; the things that can never be known.

 My first novel, Water Wings, was part of Knopf’s New Face of Fiction series.
 The Perpetual Ending was nominated for the City of Toronto Book Award.
 The Occupied Garden was a Globe & Mail Best Book.
 And Me Among Them won the Alberta Book Publishing Award for Trade Fiction, and was nominated for the Trillium Award, whose jury called it “a magical, wonderful novel like no other.”